Contemporary garden – Surbiton

 Initial conditions

 Light, or rather the lack of it, defined this Surbiton garden.
-The rear space of a Victorian semi was dominated by a dark, ageing brick patio that absorbed what little sunlight reached it.
+The rear space of a Victorian semi was dominated by a dark, ageing concrete patio that absorbed what little sunlight reached it.
 Uneven levels caused minor pooling near the house and the absence of structural planting left the space feeling flat and smaller than its true footprint.
 From the kitchen window the garden looked tired and visually heavy, despite the property itself having been recently refurbished.

 This project involved a full back-garden renovation, replacing the ageing patio and unsafe fencing with a contemporary Indian sandstone terrace, new planting areas and a secure boundary.
 The aim was to create a practical, attractive outdoor space that could be enjoyed throughout the year while improving safety and overall garden usability.